sheracore/advance_django_pro/README.md

 * It includes simple default implementations of .create() and .update().
 #### PUT VS PATCH
 * In put your method, request should contain entire fields but in PATHCH you can provide just one changed fied like jast username or just name

+### ManyToMany relatoins

+* ManyToManyField.related_name¶

+    Same as ForeignKey.related_name.

+* ManyToManyField.related_query_name¶

+    Same as ForeignKey.related_query_name.

+* ManyToManyField.limit_choices_to¶

+    Same as ForeignKey.limit_choices_to.

+* limit_choices_to has no effect when used on a ManyToManyField with a custom intermediate table specified using the through parameter.

+* ManyToManyField.symmetrical¶

+*    Only used in the definition of ManyToManyFields on self.
+Consider the following model: